miguelmoravec/miguelmoravec.github.io/content/en/blog/gsc.md

 ---
 author: "Miguel Moravec"
 title: "GSC Platform"
-date: 2022-04-06
+date: 2022-04-16
 description: "Why I'd like to be your next GSC president!"
 tags: ["Student Government"]
 thumbnail: "/arms_cropped_2.JPG"
 ---

-Hey all!
-I'm running to serve as your GSC President for the 2022 academic year.
+UPDATE: Thanks for electing me to be your GSC President!
+Read on to see some of the issues we'll be taking on together next year.

 This page is organized as follows:

 1) Platform Summary
 2) About Me